Ruhaan838/CGrad/README.md

 ## ✨ Overview

-Lightweight library for performing tensor operations. **CGrad** is a module designed to handle all gradient computations, and most matrix manipulation and numerical work generally required for tasks in machine learning and deep learning. 🤖📚
+Lightweight library for performing tensor operations. **CGrad** is a module designed to handle all gradient computations, and most matrix manipulation and numerical work generally required for tasks in machine learning and deep learning. <br>
+- ####  `Inspired by "Andrej Karpathy's micrograd and George Hotz's tinygrad."`

 ## 💡 Features